Google Lawsuit and Multi-State Representation

 Litigation as complex and significant as an antitrust lawsuit against a major tech company requires constant collaboration between these states and all other parties that have joined the lawsuit.
 The Lanier Law Firm has the leadership experience necessary to coordinate communications seamlessly.

-What are the allegations against Google?
+What Are the Allegations Against Google?

 The antitrust lawsuit against Google is a response to the following illegal practices: